posted October 24, 2022

 How Long to Smoke a Turkey

-Smoked Turkey Recipes
+More Smoked Turkey Recipes

 Smoked Turkey Recipe

 Follow the recipe, and I’ll teach you the simple steps to making your own smoked turkey at home.
-Hey Grill Hey is dedicated to help you make better BBQ, feed the people you love, and become a backyard BBQ hero.
+Hey Grill Hey is dedicated to helping you make better BBQ, feed the people you love, and become a backyard BBQ hero.
 You can find more of my smoking and grilling recipes and videos on YouTube, Instagram, or our Facebook Page.

-- 1 15 pound turkey defrosted
+- 1 15-pound turkey (defrosted)

 - 2-3 Tablespoons olive oil or melted butter

-- Preheat whatever type of grill you are using for indirect smoking at 225 degrees F. If you're using gas, turn on half of the burners to medium-low and leave the other half off.
+- Preheat.
+Preheat whatever type of grill you are using for indirect smoking at 225 degrees F. If you're using gas, turn on half of the burners to medium-low and leave the other half off.
 If you are using charcoal, preheat your coals until just ashed over, dump them on one far side of your grill, and set the vents to about 25% open.
 If you are using a dedicated smoker, preheat your grill to 225 degrees F. Add the wood chunks or chips, if needed, to achieve a thin blue smoke.

-- Remove your defrosted turkey from the packaging.
+- Prep the turkey.
+Remove your defrosted turkey from the packaging.
 Remove the neck and giblets from the inside cavity of the bird.
 If your turkey has been brined, carefully rinse the exterior of the turkey with cold water.
 Pat the turkey down on all sides with a paper towel.
 Tie the legs together with butcher's twine and tuck the wing tips behind the shoulder joint.

-- Coat the exterior of the bird with olive oil or melted butter and then season on all sides with the Sweet Rub.
+- Season.
+Coat the exterior of the bird with olive oil or melted butter and then season on all sides with the Sweet Rub.

-- Use an instant read thermometer to check the temperature of the turkey in the breast and thigh.
+- Remove to a serving platter.
+Use an instant read thermometer to check the temperature of the turkey in the breast and thigh.
 Make sure you test both sides of the bird, ESPECIALLY if you are smoking on a gas or charcoal grill where the temperatures of your grill may have been higher on one side than the other.
 You will be going off of the lowest reading you get from each side of the turkey.
 Once all temperatures are above 165 degrees F, it is time to remove the smoked turkey to a large platter or cutting board.

-- Allow the turkey to rest for about 15 minutes before slicing and serving.
+- Rest.
+Allow the turkey to rest for about 15 minutes before slicing and serving.
 If your turkey is done a little early, cover the turkey with foil and wrap with towels to insulate and keep the heat at a safe serving temperature.

-- All that's left is to decide if you're a light or dark meat person, slice into that pretty bird, and get after it!
+- Enjoy!
+All that's left is to decide if you're a light or dark meat person, slice into that pretty bird, and get after it!
 Happy Thanksgiving!